-Note: If you're receiving both Scholarship Funding and Research/TA funding, it is important that you submit the Employee Contact & Deposit Information form.
+Note: If you're receiving both Scholarship Funding and Research/TA funding, it is important that you submit your payroll documents to the Employee Self-Service portal.
 Please arrange this immediately as failure to do so may result in considerable delay in receiving your pay.